 The creation of the algorithm and setting of the policy is the same as discrete decisions.
 Internally in Figaro, however, there are major differences between the implementation of policies for discrete and continuous decisions.

 When a sampling algorithm is run on a continuous decision, the algorithm records the utility of the model for each parent and action value that is randomly sampled.
-When setPolicy is called on the algorithm, all of the generated samples are stored in the Decision element.
+When setPolicy is called on the algorithm, all of the generated samples are stored in the decision element.
 That is, no optimal policy is generated when setPolicy is called; the optimal action to take for a parent value is only computed when the model is queried with a particular parent value.

-When the decision is queried, i.e., getPolicy(p: T) is invoked on the Decision element, the optimal action for parent value p is computed using a nearest-neighbor method.
+When the decision is queried, i.e., getPolicy(p: T) is invoked on the decision element, the optimal action for parent value p is computed using a nearest-neighbor method.
 The N closest samples to the parent value are retrieved from the stored samples, the expected utility is computed for each possible action, and the maximum is chosen as the optimal action for this parent value.

 Since nearest-neighbor is used to find nearby parent values, a distance metric must also be defined for the parent type T. To use an Element[T] as the parent to a decision, the type T must implement the Distance[T] trait, defined as: